Nonvenomous Marine Animals in ICD-10-CM and External Cause Codes

 A nonvenomous marine animal is one without fangs, spines, stingers, barbs, or other sharp and nasty body parts, according to Ocean Conservancy.
-Without these parts, a marine animal cannot puncture and inject venom into its opponent.
+A marine animal cannot puncture and inject venom into its opponent without these parts.
 Nonvenomous marine animals include humpback whales, orcas, dolphins, sea lions, and sharks.

-Venomous marine animals, on the other hand, are injectors of venom and include such animals as jellyfish, Portuguese man-of-war, stingrays, sharks, and barracudas, according to Medline Plus.
+According to Medline Plus, venomous marine animals, on the other hand, are venom injectors and include jellyfish, Portuguese man-of-war, stingrays, sharks, and barracudas.

 This reminds me of a story I read recently about an incident between a diver and a whale.

 According to National Geographic, a lobster diver was “swallowed” by a humpback whale.
 The diver stated the whale sucked him into its mouth before pushing him into total darkness.
-About 30 seconds later, the whale spit him back out.
-Following that, the diver was taken to the hospital where he was treated for soft-tissue injuries.
+About 30 seconds later, the whale spits him back out.
+The diver was then taken to the hospital and treated for soft-tissue injuries.

 My first thought upon reading this story was that there are external cause codes for injuries caused by orca whales.
-(Actually, my first thought was that it was amazing that he survived such a horrific experience.)
+(Actually, the first thing that came to mind was that it was amazing that he survived such a horrific experience.)

 External cause codes for injuries caused by an orca are found in Chapter 20.
 External causes of morbidity (V00-Y99), category W56 Contact with nonvenomous marine animal.
 These codes are classified as bitten by, struck by, and other contact.
 These codes require a 7th character for the episode of care: